 Suffice it to say, easily distracted children need to learn reading stamina.
 Their teachers reinforce positive reading habits at school, but you need to support and encourage your child to become an independent reader outside of school.

-Kids who have high levels of reading stamina have adequate support systems at home.
+Kids with high reading stamina levels have adequate support systems at home.

 Why is reading stamina important?

 Reading is central to literacy development.
-It builds comprehension, vocabulary, fluency, and develops cultural literacy.
+It builds comprehension, vocabulary, and fluency and develops cultural literacy.

 Reading well extends beyond academics into success in the workplace and in life.
 People who read more know more.